KostasDimakis/kd-blog/content/blog/snowy-mountaintops-oh-wait/index.md

 ## Μπουζούκια 🎺

 You know, when I was little, I didn't really have an appreciation for what we Greeks call "μπουζούκια".
 It's essentially live well-known Greek singers, kinda like a concert but also quite different.
-To understand, you need to [watch a video](https://youtu.be/Xasr_Rfzq0w).
+To understand, you must [watch a video](https://youtu.be/Xasr_Rfzq0w).
 The only thing you'll probably not realize from the video is that the prominent singers come out at 1AM, and the program stops at ~5AM.
 So you can kiss tomorrow's day goodbye.
 Still, it's great fun, and I'm glad I see it that way now.

 ## No gym, no studying